 It’s light enough to be used as your daytime moisturizer and will absorb quickly enough that you can apply makeup over it a couple minutes later.
 It’s also safe enough to use as a night moisturizer.

 However, due to the artificial nature of the formula, it provides no long-term results.
 If you use it regularly, it will continue to keep the surface of your skin looking hydrated and vibrant.
 However, it doesn’t penetrate down and give you that deep restoration that you might want, especially in a nigh moisturizer.

-For something with better restorative properties, try Maryann Organic Eye Cream.
+For something with better restorative properties, try Maryann Organics Eye Cream.

 - Feels great on skin and sinks in fast